TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

 which should fix things and allow us to clone from _https_ repositories.

-_NOTE: This fix doesn't always seem to work depending on the state (updates/upgrades) of the OS.
-It's possible that Git is using gnutls rather than openssl which is more fussy about the state of order of chained certificates in the certificates file.
+_NOTE: This fix doesn't always seem to work depending on the state (updates/upgrades) of the OS at the time.
+It's possible that Git is using gnutls rather than openssl which is more fussy about the state of order of chained certificates in the certificates file, and I'm still poking around to see if I can get it in better order.
 If this doesn't work for you I'd recommend turing sslVerify off for now._

 ##Installing the Python Compiler